TcHaxx/TcPnScanner/README.md

 You can invoke the tool using the following command: dsian.TcPnScanner.CLI Tool 'dsian.tcpnscanner.cli' (version '0.1.0') was successfully installed.
 ```

+### Prerequisites
+To use `dsian.TcPnScanner.CLI`, you need to have `.NET6` or later installed on your machine.
+You can download it from the official website: https://dotnet.microsoft.com/download.

 ## Update
 ```sh
 dotnet tool update dsian.TcPnScanner.CLI -g